mlhartme/stool/client/documentation.md

 #### Description

-Starts the stage with the environment arguments specified by *key*=*value* arguments. *image* specifies that image to actually start, it defaults to the latest.
+Starts the stage with the environment arguments specified by *key*=*value* arguments. *image* specifies the image to actually start, it defaults to the latest.
 Use `sc images` to see available images.

-Startup is refused if the user who built the image does not have access to all fault projects of the image.
+Startup is refused if the user who built the image does not have access to all fault projects referenced by the image.

 Startup is refused if your stage has expired.
 In this case, use `sc config expire=`*newdate* to configure a new `expire` date.